·

 Therapy – If you find it difficult to manage these yourself, working with a professional counsellor / therapist is a great idea.

 Journaling – Journaling is something I encourage my clients to start doing when we work together.
 You can choose guided journals, a plain notebook or a journaling app on your phone.
+When you empty your mind it creates space where you can start to feel less overwhelmed.
+Writing down thoughts and worries helps you process them, and move past overthinking.

 Benefits of Journaling for Overthinkers